-Heyttu is committed to maintaining high standards through a rigorous peer-review together with strict ethical policies.
+All journals published with Heyttu committed to maintaining high standards through a rigorous peer-review together with strict ethical policies.
 Any infringements of professional ethical codes, such as plagiarism, fraudulent use of data, bogus claims of authorship, should be taken very seriously by the editors with zero tolerance.
-Heyttu also follows the standard of COPE.
+The journals published with Heyttu also follows the standard of COPE.

 Manuscripts should only be submitted by the corresponding author.
 The submitted journal manuscript or monograph, or any translation of it, must neither be published, nor be submitted for publication elsewhere.
 Violations of these rules will normally result in an immediate rejection of the submission without further review.